Markov spin models for image generation : explicit large deviations with respect to the number of pixels: Introduction

 The paper is organized as follows.
-In section \ref{sec_general}, we describe the general properties of discrete-time Markov spin models for image generation and the specific form of the forward propagator in terms of the overlap between the initial and the final configurations.
-In section \ref{sec_jointMQ}, we study the large deviations properties of the forward propagator when the number $N$ of pixels is large $N \to + \infty$.
-The consequences for the backward-generative dynamics are then analyzed for three cases of initial conditions, namely for a single initial image in section \ref{sec_single}, for a mixture of two initial images in section \ref{sec_twoimages}, and finally for the Curie-Weiss model in section \ref{sec_curie}.
-Our conclusions are summarized in section \ref{sec_conclusions}.
+In section \ref{sec_general}, we describe the general properties of discrete-time generative Markov spin models, as well as the specific form of the forward propagator in terms of the overlap between the initial and the final configurations.
+In section \ref{sec_jointMQ}, the joint probability distribution of the extensive overlap $Q$ and of the extensive magnetization $M$ during the forward noising dynamics is written for any finite number $N$ of pixels and in the limit $N \to + \infty$ to extract the large deviations properties for the intensive overlap $q=\frac{Q}{N}$ and for the intensive magnetization $m=\frac{M}{N}$.
+The consequences for the backward-generative dynamics are then analyzed for three cases of initial conditions, namely for a single initial image in section \ref{sec_single}, for a mixture of two initial images in section \ref{sec_twoimages}, and finally for the Curie-Weiss mean-field ferromagnetic model in the microcanonical ensemble in section \ref{sec_curie}.
+Our conclusions are summarized in section \ref{sec_conclusions}, while some technical details of the large deviations calculations are relegated to Appendices.